Mrs Arezu Akbarian

 Quality Provision

-I am committed to providing high-quality, evidence-based psychotherapy tailored to your unique needs.
-My online practice ensures accessibility and convenience, allowing you to engage in therapy from the comfort of your home.
-I offer a safe, supportive, and non-judgmental space, grounded in trauma-informed care.
-Using approaches like CBT, DBT, ACT, and psychodynamic therapy, I aim to empower you to heal, grow, and achieve your goals at a pace that feels right for you.
+I provide high-quality, evidence-based therapy tailored to your unique needs, offering the convenience of online sessions from the comfort of your home.
+My approach is trauma-informed, creating a supportive and non-judgmental space to explore challenges and work towards your goals.
+By integrating techniques and modalities, I aim to empower you to heal, grow, and thrive at a pace that feels right for you.

 Areas of Special Interest